aravindvattappallil/flutter_calculator/README.md

-# calculaor1
+# calculator1

-A new Flutter project.
+A new Flutter project

 ## Getting Started